isl-org/OpenBot/open-code/README.md

 JavaScript and Python.

 - Blocks can be selected from the left section and dropped into the workspace as needed.
-- To delete a block, users can simply drag it to the trash icon.
+- To delete a block, users can simply drag it to the trash icon located at the bottom right corner.
 - If a block does not fit into the "Start" or "Forever" block, it will be disabled to prevent errors in the generated code.
 - Users can restore a deleted block from the trash by clicking on it, which will display a list of deleted blocks.